-- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components AVA_VAN.5 and ALC_DVS.2 augmented for this TOE evaluation.
+- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report), - The components ALC_DVS.2 and AVA_VAN.5 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0917-2014, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on several minor improvements of the Libraries RSA and EC.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0946-V2-2015, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on inclusion of the asymmetric and symmetric crypto libs, as well as respective guidance documentation changes.